-On the day of inspection, we collected 12 CQC comment cards filled in by patients.
+On the day of inspection, we collected 41 CQC comment cards filled in by patients and spoke with four other patients.

-During the inspection we spoke with two dentists, one dental nurse, the receptionist and the practice manager.
+During the inspection we spoke with three dentists, two dental nurses, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.